 You can also consider getting Bark Home or the Bark app installed on your child’s devices.
 You can read all about its features in my detailed review article here.
 Make sure your kids are safe online and on social media through content monitoring!

-If you have a child who is old enough for a phone but aren’t old enough for social media or searching the internet, check out the Pinwheel Kids Phone.
-My 11-year-old son has had one for a while now and we love it.
+If you have a child who is old enough for a phone but aren’t old enough for social media or searching the internet, check out the The Bark Kid’s Phone.
+My 12-year-old son has had one and we love it.
 I don’t have to worry about him seeing or hearing things he shouldn’t.

 Reward good behavior with screen time